 The very special Mexican seafood dish Aguachile, is a sauce seasoned with chili pepper, cilantro, salt, lime juice with slices of onions and cucumbers, served with different seafood doused in the sauce.
-These seafoods can be a white fish (cod, halibut, red snapper), shrimp, or tuna.
+These kinds of seafood can be white fish (cod, halibut, red snapper), shrimp, or tuna.

 Known as the chile/pepper water, the dish is attributed to the Mexicans as the Ceviche style of dish prepared by the Peruvians.
-However, this sizzling Mexican appetizer is more than just seafood marinated in a lime juice, hence its low carb and keto healthy diet.
+However, this sizzling Mexican appetizer is more than just seafood marinated in lime juice, hence it’s low carb and keto healthy diet.

-Aguachile comes in variations, such as the Aguachile negro (black version) prepared with adobo sauce, chipotles and soy sauche, and the Aguachile rojo.
-However, we will be highlighting the Aguachile rojo, the red form of the typical dish made from worcestershire, clamato and chile de arbol.
+Aguachile comes in variations, such as the Aguachile negro (black version) prepared with adobo sauce, chipotles, and soy sauce, and the Red Aguachile.
+However, we will be highlighting the Red Aguachile, the red form of the typical dish made from Worcestershire, clamato, and chile de Arbol.

 Aguachile History and Origin

-Aguachile, by its meaning, had nothing to do with seafood, as our present generation have come to recognize it by.
-Centuries before the spanish conquest (16th century), indigenes of sinaloa were known to transport their meat from the mountaintops where they lived to the pacific coast where civilized traders were, to make a trade for some salt.
+Aguachile, by its meaning, had nothing to do with seafood, as our present generation has come to recognize it by.
+Centuries before the Spanish conquest (16th century), indigenes of Sinaloa were known to transport their meat from the mountaintops where they lived to the pacific coast where civilized traders were, to make a trade for some salt.

-Over time the native dish of Sinaloa, spread to the Northern region of the country.
-With its spread came its reinvention, the recipe evolved into a tasty sauce used as a marinade for raw seafood, mainly fishes and shrimp.
+Over time the native dish of Sinaloa spread to the Northern region of the country.
+With its spread came to its reinvention, the recipe evolved into a tasty sauce used as a marinade for raw seafood, mainly fish and shrimp.
 Although the period of its evolution into a shrimp dish isn’t clear, senior citizens of the state point to its change back to the 1970s, when the fishing industry of Sinaloa grew rapidly.